-Concurrent Private Placements Concurrently with, and subject to, the completion of this offering, a group of unrelated third-party investors consisting of entities affiliated with Alibaba Group, China Media Capital and CITIC Securities, respectively, all of which are non-US entities, have agreed to purchase from us, severally but not jointly, an aggregate of US\$110 million in Class A ordinary shares at a price per share equal to the initial public offering price adjusted to reflect the ADS-to-ordinary share ratio, or an aggregate of 23,571,426 Class A ordinary shares at a price of US\$4.67 per Class A ordinary share.
+Concurrent Private Placements Concurrently with, and subject to, the completion of this offering, a group of unrelated third-party investors consisting of entities affiliated with Alibaba Group, China Media Capital and CITIC Securities, respectively, all of which are non-US entities, have agreed to purchase from us, severally but not jointly, an aggregate of US\$110 million in Class A ordinary shares at a price per share equal to the initial public offering price adjusted to reflect the ADS-to-ordinary share ratio.
+Assuming an initial offering price of US\$13.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus, these investors will purchase a total of 25,384,612 Class A ordinary shares from us.
 Our proposed issuance and sale of Class A ordinary shares to these investors are being made through private placements pursuant to an exemption from registration with the U.S. Securities and Exchange Commission under Regulation S of the Securities Act.
-Under the subscription agreement executed on April 15, 2011, the completion of this offering is the only substantive closing condition precedent for the concurrent private placements and if this offering is completed, the concurrent private placements will be completed concurrently.
 All of these investors have agreed with the underwriters not to, directly or indirectly, sell, transfer or dispose of any Class A ordinary shares acquired in the private placements for a period of 180 days after the date of this prospectus, subject to certain exceptions.

-Ordinary shares outstanding immediately after this offering 1,175,789,529 shares, comprised of (i) 770,401,079 Class A ordinary shares (including 23,571,426 Class A ordinary shares we will issue in private placements concurrently with this offering) and (ii) 405,388,450
+Ordinary shares outstanding immediately after this offering 1,17 has been calculated based on an initial offering price of

+1,177,602,715 shares, comprised of (i) 772,214,265 Class A ordinary shares (including 25,384,612 Class A ordinary shares we will issue in private placements concurrently with this offering, which number of shares